HIP-infrastructure/HIP-infrastructure.github.io/docs/source/tutorials/TUTORIAL_SEEG_electrode_placement_with_3D_slicer.rst

 About this tutorial
 ====================

-The objective of this tutorial is to guide HIP users in placing (non-rigid) SEEG electrodes on a post-implantation volume using Cico's pipeline.
+The objective of this tutorial is to guide HIP users in placing (non-rigid) SEEG electrodes on a post-implantation volume using 3D Slicer.
 It primarily  consists of a video demonstration and should be viewed as an introductory tutorial because it does not go into all the intricacies of the placement of SEEG electrodes.
 For more in-depth information regarding electrode placement using 3D Slicer, please refer to